Pummel (album)

-Pummel is the sixth studio album by the American punk rock band All, released April 4, 1995, through Interscope Records.
+Pummel is the sixth studio album by the American punk rock band All, released on April 4, 1995, through Interscope Records.
 It was the band's only album released through a major record label, and the first album recorded at The Blasting Room, a recording studio in Fort Collins, Colorado, built by the band members and financed with money acquired from their recording contract with Interscope.